Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 {{< sheetmusic src="sheetmusic/6-2-5-1-triads.xml" mode="simple" >}}

 First of all, you may wonder that these chords doesn't look like those from above.
-That is because here we used **inversions** of the chords which means that we simply shifted some notes an octave up or down.
+That is because in this example we used **inversions** of the chords which means that we simply shifted some notes an octave up or down.
-So as long as the notes names remain the same, we still talk about the same chord.
+As long as the note names remain the same, we still talk about the same chord.

 When you heard the G chord, you probably already had some expectations of what comes next.
-Notice that the C chord at the end sounds very satisfying and stable, just like coming home.
+Notice that the C chord at the end sounds very satisfying and stable, like coming home.

 As we enter the field of jazz, it's common to use seventh chords all the time.
-Here is the same chord progression but with seventh chords instead of triads (notice that the functions remain the same):
+Here's the same chord progression but with seventh chords instead of triads (notice that the functions remain the same):

 {{< audio src="audio/6-2-5-1-sevenths.mp3" >}}
 {{< sheetmusic src="sheetmusic/6-2-5-1-sevenths.xml" mode="simple" >}}